Mohsem35/AWS-CCP-Certification-Study/README.md

 #### Cost and Usage Report

-The Cost and Usage Report contains the most comprehensive set of cost and usage data.
+The Cost and Usage Report contains the most **comprehensive set of cost and usage data**.

 - **`Aggregate`** usage data on a _daily, hourly, or monthly level_